computational-cell-analytics/micro-sam/workshops/i2k_2024/README.md

 ### Download Embeddings for 3D EM Segmentation

 We provide a script to download the image embeddings for the 3D segmentation problem in part 2.
 The image embeddings are necessary to run interactive segmentation.
-Computing them on the CPU can take some time for volumetric data, but we support precomputing them and have done this for this dataset so that we can start with the interactive segmentation during the workshop right away.
+Computing them on the CPU can take some time for volumetric data, but we support precomputing them and have done this for this data already.

 To run the script you first need to use `git` to download this repository:
 ```bash